 Teaching and Learning

-The Senior School focus is the search for personal excellence.
+The Senior Years focus is the search for personal excellence.

 We hold a philosophy that revolves around the provision of a safe and open environment, where students are comfortable taking risks and extending their comfort zone to helping them reach their potential and achieve intellectual, spiritual, social and emotional outcomes.